idotu/SARNAclust/README.md

 * forgi (bulge graph)
 * Biotools

-It also requires ClustalW to be installed, and the path indicated in variable *clustalw_exe*.
+It also requires Locarna to be installed.
 Moreover, it imports dpcluster, an in-house implementation [1] of Density Clustering also available here.
 There are also a few fixed parameters that the user can change in the code:
 * MINL = 10 - min length of a peak for it to be considered
-* MAXL = 120 - max length of a peak for it to be considered
+* MAXL = 320 - max length of a peak for it to be considered
-* MAXP = 800 - maximun number of peaks to be clustered in the same iteration
+* MAXP = 1400 - maximun number of peaks to be clustered in the same iteration

 SARNAclust inputs an extended fasta file (i.e., the output from RNApeakFold) where there has to be a set of sequence/structures each composed of three lines: fasta comment (see RNApeakFold above), sequence